Living Standard — Last Updated 28 January 2023

 attr-element, which is a weak reference to an element or null.
 It is initially

-descendant of any of element's shadow-including ancestors, then return
+a descendant of any of element's shadow-including ancestors, then return

-element's explicitly set attr-element.
-Otherwise, return null.
-Otherwise, if the content attribute is present on element, then return the first
+reflectedTarget's explicitly set attr-element.
+Return null.
+Otherwise, if contentAttributeValue is not null, return the first element

 element.
 The setter steps are: If the given value is null, then: Set this's explicitly set attr-element to